yeokm1/nus-soc-print-ios/README.md

 2. Install Cocoapods `sudo gem install cocoapods`
 3. Change directory to where you pulled the project and run `pod install`
 4. Open the project using `NUS SOC Print.xcworkspace` instead of the `.xcodeproject` file

+##Credits
+Many thanks to Kai Yao and Yong Quan for initially working with me during the HacknRoll 2014 to kickstart this app.
+I just brought it to (nearly) the finish line.